The Problem…

 Cons

-Advertising is tough, trust us we’ve been masters of it for 20 years.
+Advertising is tough.
 Quality campaigns come with a tremendous amount of creative planning and strategic release.
 There is a science behind the art and if done incorrectly you get “Ew…it’s an ad” which happens all too often.
 In this brave new social media world the world of advertising has to evolve or be left behind with skywriting and sandwich clapboard signs.
+Authenticity is king, and story trumps all.